-Although scientific knowledge is durable, it is never absolute or safe (Lederman, 2004; Osborne, et al., 2003).
-When new evidence is found against existing knowledge, as a result of the advancement of technology, or old evidence is reinterpreted in light of the new advanced theory, existing knowledge can be altered (Lederman, 2004).
-In addition, the uncertainty of scientific knowledge is observed because it is inferential, subjective, creative, and culturally rooted in nature.
+Although scientific knowledge is durable, it is never absolute or certain (Lederman, 2004; Osborne, et al., 2003).
+When new evidence is found against existing knowledge, as a result of the advancement of technology, or old evidence is reinterpreted in the light of new advanced theory, existing knowledge can be altered (Lederman, 2004).
+In addition, the uncertainty of scientific knowledge is observed because it is inferential, subjective, creative and culturally rooted in nature.

-Although scientific knowledge "is derived from and/or consistent with observations of natural phenomena," it is also inferential in nature.
-"Observations are descriptive statements about natural phenomena that are 'directly' accessible to the senses (or extensions of the senses)" (Lederman, 2004).
-For example, if we drop an object on the ground level, we can observe its tendency to fall and hit the ground.
-On the other hand, the object tends to fall to the ground due to gravity, which is not accessible to our senses and "can only be accessed and/or measured through its effect manifestations" (Lederman, 2004).
+Although scientific knowledge “is derived from, and/or consistent with observations of natural phenomena,” it is also inferential in nature.
+“Observations are descriptive statements about natural phenomena that are ‘directly’ accessible to the senses (or extensions of the senses)” (Lederman, 2004).
+For example, if we release an object above ground level, we can observe its tendency to fall and hit the ground.
+On the other hand, the object tends to fall to the ground due to gravity, which is not accessible to our senses and “can only be accessed and/or measured through its manifestations of effects” (Lederman, 2004).
 This logical conclusion of observation is called inference.

 Of a theoretical and subjective nature

-The theoretical knowledge, training, experience, commitments, religious or other beliefs, political convictions, gender and ethnicity of scientists can form a mindset that affects scientific research (Lederman, 2004).
-Different scientists with different values engage in different forms of scientific research (Allchin, 1999).
-Moreover, these values influence what they observe (and do not observe) and how they interpret those observations.
+The theoretical knowledge, training, experience, commitments, religious or other beliefs, political convictions, sex and ethnicity of scientists can form a mindset that affects scientific research (Lederman, 2004).
+Different scientists with different values are engaged in different forms of scientific research (Allchin, 1999).
+In addition, these values influence what they observe (and do not observe) and how they interpret those observations.
 In other words, these observations help to find answers to some questions, which are derived from certain theoretical perspectives.

 Scientific knowledge involves human inference, imagination and creativity